r-lib/vctrs/tests/testthat/_snaps/subscript.md

       Error in `foo()`:
       !
-Must extract element with a single valid subscript. x Subscript has the wrong type `integer`. i It must be logical or character.
+Must extract element with a single valid subscript. x Subscript has the wrong type `integer`. i It must be character.

 ---